 I wear my Android bias like a War Hero medal, and one of the things I love most about the versatile OS is its customizability.
 Whether your device is rooted or not, there are a ton of tweaks you can make, one of the simplest and most noticeable being your Launcher.

 So what exactly is your Android Launcher?
 It’s a whole bunch of things controlling interactions with your Android homescreens – from your lock screen, icons and app drawer, to your dock, homescreen grids and gestures that you can set up to create shortcuts to different parts of your phone.
-Here we present you with seven of the best launchers for Android.
+In this article we present you with the best launchers for Android.